 "That would be a good start."

 "We've played this song, Slayer."
-Spike tried to make her look at him.
+Spike tried to make her look at him, to make her feel what he was.
 She just walked away.
 "You kissed me.
 Twice.
 Your idea.
 I was ready to walk away and bang, you grab me.
 Lips all over me.
 What do you call that?"

 "No. I'd call it a moment of sodding clarity."